replicatedhq/help-center/content/docs/kb/developer-resources/install-known-versions.md

 lastmod: "2016-07-01T00:00:00Z"
 title: "Installing Known Versions of Replicated"
 weight: "999999"
-categories: [ "Knowledgebase" ]
+categories: [ "Developer Resources" ]
 index: "docs"
 tags: ["Installing Replicated"]
-kb-sections: ["Delivering Replicated"]
 ---

 We recognize that developers depend on Replicated to provide a known experience each and every installation.